Migl992/EVM-sniper/README.md

 You can simply copy and paste and run the code in any python IDE, for example, Jupyter Notebook/Lab, or run it as Python script.

+## Disclaimer

+> **Important**: Some parts of the code will be commented out or modified.
+This is done intentionally to prevent users from simply copying and running the script without fully understanding how it works and the associated risks.
+If you understand what the script does, you will be able to make it work.
+This educational approach is designed to ensure that users are aware of the mechanics and potential risks involved in using this bot.